 - College Planning – The cash value account in a whole life policy can be a great resource to fund for a child’s college education.
 When the time comes, you can withdraw the cash you need via a policy loan, cash withdrawal, or surrender your policy for all of the cash value.

 - Individuals who wish to use the “Become Your Own Banker” concept and need guaranteed cash value.

 - Cover Estate Taxes – Whole Life insurance is a great solution for leaving money to heirs who are subject to estate and inheritance taxes.
 Here is when you would select a survivorship policy (2nd to die) for you and your spouse.

-- Business Planning – Whole Life insurance can be a very good solution for businesses who wish to set up buy/sell agreements or key-person insurance on vital personnel.
+- Business Planning – Whole Life insurance can be a very good solution for businesses who wish to set up buy/sell agreements or key-person insurance or LIRPs on vital personnel.

 Whole Life versus Term Insurance – The Basic Differences

 |Guaranteed Death Benefit||Only for the policy term||For the life of the insured|

 |Level Premiums||Only for the guarantee period||Yes|

 The Bottom Line

 As we mentioned earlier, the insurance product you buy should depend on your needs and budget.
 Rather than guess if you are unsure of which product to consider, get in touch with an independent insurance professional like the ones at InsuranceQuotes2Day so you can make certain that you purchase the product that will deliver a solid solution.